giangbioinformatics/slurm-hpc-for-bioinformatics-tutorial/docs/source/rc-script-basics.rst

 **Common options**
 For both sbatch and srun, we can use the following options to specify the resources we need.
 For both

 -n, --ntasks=<number>: Specifies the number of tasks to be run.

 -N, --nodes=<number>: Specifies the number of nodes to allocate for the job.

 -p, --partition=<partition>: Specifies the partition to submit the job to.

 -t, --time=<time>: Specifies the maximum runtime for the job.

 -c, --cpus-per-task=<number>: Specifies the number of CPUs per task.

--o, --output=<file>: Redirects standard output to the specified file.
+-o, --output=<file>: Redirects main output to the specified file.

--e, --error=<file>: Redirects standard error to the specified file.
+-e, --error=<file>: Redirects main error to the specified file.

 **Simple submission script example using SBATCH**